 Giles shrugged helplessly.

 Spike looked over at Buffy.
-She had chosen to sit across the room from him.
-Her eyes rose to meet his.
-She gave him a half smile.
+She'd chosen to sit across the room from him.
+Her eyes rose to meet his and she gave him a sheepish smile.
 He returned the smile then forced his face back into a more serious expression.

 The phone rang.
 Willow was closest.
 "Hello?"
 She looked surprised.
 "Hi.
-Yes I do know who you are.
+Yes, I do know who you are.
 No, I understand.
-It's ok."
+It's okay."
 She glanced over at Tara.
 "Yes, she's here.
 Hold on."
-She put her hand over the mouthpiece, said to Tara, "You might want to take this in the kitchen."
+She put her hand over the mouthpiece and said to Tara, "You might want to take this in the kitchen."

 Tara got up quickly.
 Willow hung up as soon as Tara started to talk, then she walked into the kitchen.

-"Weird time to take a personal call," Faith observed.
+"Weird time to take a personal call," Faith said.

 Spike tended to agree with her.
 Who was on the line?
 He couldn't remember Tara ever getting any personal calls.
 Strange...although he'd never thought so until now.